jersonlatorre/webcam-glass-app/README.md

 # Glass

-Glass is an app made for making video conferences or video tutorials showing the screen and the webcam at the same time.
+Glass is an app for making video conferences or video tutorials showing the screen and the webcam at the same time.

 It's free, Enjoy!